izzahbatrisyiaazhar/i-Care/README.md

 # i-Care: A Web-Based Online Goods Donation Management System
-i-Care is a web-based donation management system that provides a structured platform for emergency relief assistance.
+i-Care is a web-based goods donation management system that provides a structured platform for emergency relief assistance.
 The system has two types of users, donors and administrators.
 There are eight modules in the system that facilitate different functionalities for each user.

 # Modules
 For donors: